edoardopieropan/twitter_fake_news/README.md

 Twitter needs a developer authentication for use their APIs, so before start request your keys at https://developer.twitter.com/ it will take about 14 days according to Twitter.
 Once ready you will access on the project page and have the *Consumer Keys* and *Authentication Tokens*.

 Download this repository.
-Copy your keys and tokens in the *twitter_keys.txt* file in the order:
+Copy your keys and tokens in the *config.py* file.
+You will need:
 1. consumer_key
 1. consumer_secret
 1. access_token